I thought an old, outdoor toilet pit under someone’s home was common in older areas of cities. But I’ve heard of few others.

-That’s my bedroom wall in the shadow.
-My desk was over the outdoor toilet pit.
+That’s my bedroom wall above the outdoor toilet pit.
+My desk was over the pit.
 The brick floor was laid without a slab.
 My hard drive tower sat on the bricks, and I went through five hard drives in two years.

 This shows the stepped nature of the excavation.